intrepidza/loan_data_project/README.md

 The Dashboard allows one to filter on the Loan Purpose, Credit Rating and State.
 It provides an overview of the amount loaned, what purpose it was loaned for, the States of borrowers to which money was loaned, the term, and relating Credit Grades.

+N.B.
+This Dashboard was designed for a 'wide'/horizontal layout.

 ![alt text](https://github.com/intrepidza/loan_data_project/blob/main/assets/loan_data_dashboard.png?raw=true)